R4v3e/osuskinnmakinghelper/README.md

-# osuskinnmakinghelper
+# osu skin making helper
-search for all files in directory and coppy to main path
+search for all files in directory and copy files to main path that allows creator to organize everything in folders.

+How to use:

+1. open program
+2. give path to skin folder eg. "E:\games\osu\Skins\mySkinFolder"
+3. wait for program to copy all files into main skin file